dialogoo/.github/profile/README.md

+##### this README.md IS A TEMPORARY DRAFT until the publication of dialogoo white paper.
+Dialogoo is an open project, suggestions, contributions and collaborations are very wellcome.

 # DIALOGOO
 <img width="100" height="100" alt="DIALOGOOdark" src="https://github.com/user-attachments/assets/6502d33a-bb9b-452a-96bb-4c66450605a7" />    <img width="100" height="100" alt="laiive1" src="https://github.com/user-attachments/assets/9a868af9-856b-47a8-b675-fcf7e2e309f1" />    <img width="100" height="100" alt="UDOs" src="https://github.com/user-attachments/assets/dc7a3194-57d5-4b16-a63c-2dca1d9a0e08" />

-## Applied AI Safety
+## Applied Ethical AI
+#### At Dialogoo we ACT as a core value.

-Dialogoo was born as a natural response to digital unbalance.
+Dialogoo was born as a natural response to digital imbalance under the critical assumption that as digital systems become more intelligent, digital imbalance increases some disruptive social risks.
+However, Dialogoo is open to any ethical AI initiative and it is ready for pivoting if the times require it.
-We are aware that the digital layer grows thicker every day, a digital intermediate layer is growing between human connections and the models or agents that are managing those connections are becoming increasingly powerful.
+We are aware that the digital layer grows thicker every day.
+A digital intermediate layer is expanding between human connections, and the models or agents managing those connections are becoming increasingly powerful.
+We refuse to remain passive while this unfolds.
+So we think critically, take a position, and above alL, we act.
+That is what Dialogoo is about: We build with AI ethically, we don't remine in the thery, we take ETHICAL ACTION!

+## Approach
 Some forecasts predict transformative AI within years, not decades, in this case we could be unprepared for the effects.
 We can’t wait for perfect research or policy.
 The risk isn’t distant superintelligence, it has already started with the slow erosion of human agency happening right now.
-We propose a fast action where physical and local networks are the safety net.
-#### At Dialogoo we ACT as a core value.

-## Approach
-We build with AI ethically.
-Contribute to strengthening and urgently building a strong physical layer before AGI and digital unbalance create a critical combo.
+1st and inmediate line of action: We propose a fast action where physical and local networks are the safety net.
+So we build AI systems that contribute to strengthening and urgently building a strong physical layer before AGI and digital unbalance create a critical combo.

-### How?
+2nd line of action: Technical research about Safety layers.
+3rd aproach: research and communication: we use data, real examples or red teaming examples to gain critical mass and make presure to decsion makers to act consequently.

+### How we apply AI?
-We turn the algorithmic loop into a bridge toward real life by using AI contradictorily.
-AI is used to bring people back to people, pulling user from infinite scrolling into a face to face socialization.
+We turn the algorithmic loop into a bridge toward real life by using AI not as an adictive form of interaction.
+AI is used to bring people back to people, pulling user from infinite scrolling and dopamine drain into a face to face socialization and public life.
 Returning data ownership to people and ensure its security to avoid deep manipulation.

 ### What?
-Applied projects.
+Build: Applied projects.
+Think: Applied research,
-Applied research, and analytics focused on policy change.
+Comunicate: Analytics and storytelling focused on policy change.

 ### Why?
 Because it is too risky to rely on a digital network where control could be kidnaped.